-- Clothing should be simple, not too tight, safe and easy to manage. - Shoes must have backs and be appropriate for outdoor play (no sandals). - Boys are to wear tzitzit and a kippah (no hats, please). - Masks must be worn while in the building.
+- Clothing should be simple, not too tight, safe and easy to manage. - Shoes must have backs and be appropriate for outdoor play (no sandals). - Boys are to wear tzitzit and a kippah (no hats, please).

 Grades 1-8 Boys' Dress Code